Posts Tagged ‘Conscience Rights’

 December 14, 2015

-Meet Simmer Singh, an American Sikh U.S. Army Captain Simmer Singh is devout in his Sikh faith.
-During childhood, he wore the patka, a small turban worn by Sikh children to cover their unshorn hair.
-In high school, he began wearing a full turban and uncut beard—two core “articles of faith” in the Sikh religion—to Read More
+Meet Simmer Singh, an American Sikh Decorated Army Captain Simratpal “Simmer” Singh is a devout Sikh who has finally prevailed against a three-decade ban preventing observant Sikhs from serving in the U.S. Army.
+As a child, Captain Singh wore the patka, a small turban worn by Sikh children to cover their unshorn hair.
+In Read More

 June 21, 2012